timdrysdale/br/README.md

 ## Boundaries

+We can explore the boundaries by separating concerns according to who knows about them, and what causes them to change.

+![alt text][agents]

 ### data path

 It is anticipated that the following constituencies will exist:
 0. experiment constructors (hardware and software - remember to minimise firmware says Uncle Bob!)
 1. experiment constructors

+### interfaces

+selector of selectors (e.g. need video selector, data selector, evaluation selector etc, and within that need selectors for each subtype...

+so need to select a video selector, then if webrtc is on the list, which webrtc.
+And if webrtc AND jsmpeg, then a selector to compare between those ... and similarly for any other services we might have on offer ...

 ### payments